rthrbrs/styleguide/docs/TranslatingFromPolish.md

 Translate _publicysta_ as **columnist** or **journalist**, not _publicist_, which is a false friend.

+## Rada Ministrów

 ## sekretarz stanu

 Wherever possible, avoid translating the title _sekretarz stanu_ and _podsekretarz stanu_. **Deputy Minister** is more easily understood by foreign audiences, and is an accurate description of this position in the Polish political system,

 ## stan klęski żywiołowej, stan wyjątkowy

+Polish law draws a distinction between _stan klęski żywiołowej_ and _stan wyjątkowy_, but attempting to convey this difference in English is more likely to confuse our audience than inform them.
+Translate both as **state of emergency** unless specifically referring to the difference between the two.

 ## zawiadomienie do prokuratury